yadavajaykumar5050/United-Nation-Global-Terrorism-Analysis-Using-ML-unsupervised-Learning-/README.md

 # 10. High Success Rate of Attacks
 A large number of attacks are marked as successful, which raises concerns about gaps in prevention and security measures.

+# 🚀 Key Achievement
+Developed an end-to-end unsupervised machine learning pipeline and built an interactive Power BI dashboard to analyze terrorism severity patterns and identify high-impact incidents.

 # 📌 Final Insight
 “Terrorism is highly concentrated, increasing over time, and driven by a limited number of groups using consistent attack patterns—highlighting the need for targeted, data-driven security strategies.”